 The Olympic Museum (Musée Olympique) in Lausanne-Ouchy celebrates the Olympic movement including the history of the games, its organization and of course athletes.
-The museum that fully reopened at the beginning of 2014 after a complete refit is modern with many interactive displays complimenting the wide range of 1,500 items directly related to the games, its organizers, and the athletes.
-A large landscaped park with several statues, Olympic symbols and fantastic views of Lake Geneva and the Alps is freely accessible to all visitors.
+The museum is modern with many interactive displays complimenting the wide range of 1,500 items directly related to the games and the athletes.
+A large landscaped park with several statues, Olympic symbols, and fantastic views of Lake Geneva and the Alps is freely accessible to all visitors.

 The Olympic Museum is a modern museum on the lakeshore of Lac Léman in the Lausanne suburb Ouchy in western Switzerland.
-The museum received a complete refit and from the beginning of 2014 has a modern, engaging display on all aspect surrounding the Olympic Games, its history, organization, commercialization, the athletes, the competition, the equipment, the preparation and the Olympic spirit.
+The museum received a complete refit in 2014 and has a modern, engaging display on all aspects surrounding the Olympic Games, its history, organization, commercialization, the athletes, the competition, the equipment, the preparation, and the Olympic spirit.

-The Olympic Museum has a huge number of interactive displays, which provide entertainment to children and adults alike.
-However, visitors without children may find weekday afternoons the best time to visit to avoid having to look at some displays at the speed that small children can randomly swipe across a touch screen.
+A huge number of interactive displays provides entertainment to children and adults alike.
+However, visitors without children may find weekday afternoons the best time to visit the Olympic Museum in Lausanne to avoid having to look at some displays at the speed that small children can randomly swipe across a touch screen.

 The Olympic Museum is in a very modern four-storied building overlooking Lake Geneva.
 The main entrance is from the south (lakeside) through the Olympic park but a smaller entrance at the north (top floor) gives direct access to the top floor with the café.

-The museum display is spread over three floors according to the following three themes:
+The museum display is spread over three floors according to the following three main themes:

 - The Olympic World (Le monde olympique)